grommet/grommet/src/js/components/Button/README.md

 A button.

 You can provide a single function child that will be called with
-      'hover' and 'focus' keys.
+      'disabled', 'hover' and 'focus' keys.
       This allows you to customize the rendering of the Button in those cases.

 [![](https://cdn-images-1.medium.com/fit/c/120/120/1*TD1P0HtIH9zF0UEH28zYtw.png)](https://storybook.grommet.io/?selectedKind=Button&full=0&addons=0&stories=1&panelRight=0) [![](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/grommet/grommet-sandbox?initialpath=/button&module=%2Fsrc%2FButton.js)
 ## Usage